A Study on Transformer Configuration and Training Objective: Introduction

-Nowadays, transformer-based models can be trained with various different training objectives or strategies.
-Taking vision transformer~\citep{dosovitskiy2020image} as an example, we can train transformer from scratch with a supervised learning setting for image classification.
-In this straightforward image classification task, each image is modeled as a sequence of multiple tokens, and each token corresponds to a patch in the image.
+\textbf{Should we use the same configuration for different training objectives?} Nowadays, transformer-based models can be trained with various training objectives or strategies~\citep{tay2022unifying,tay2022transcending}.
+Taking the vision transformer~\citep{dosovitskiy2020image} as an example, we can train transformer from scratch with a supervised learning setting for image classification.
+In this straightforward image classification task, each image is modeled as a sequence of tokens, and each token corresponds to a patch in the image.
 We use the global information (from all tokens/patches of the image) to predict a single label, the category of the image.
 Here, as the training objective is to capture the global information of an image, the differences between token representations would not be considered directly.
-This image classification task is quite different from machine translation task, which requests for strong understanding of each input token and generating another sequence.
-Hence, it is natural to assume that different optimal transformer configurations exist for these two different tasks.
+This image classification task is quite different from machine translation task, which requests for a strong understanding of a token sequence and generating another sequence.
+Hence, intuitively, it is natural to assume that different optimal transformer configurations exist for these two different tasks.

-Previous work has tried to train a deeper transformer from scratch.
+\textbf{Over-smoothing issue of the simple classification training objective.} Previous work has tried to train a deeper transformer from scratch.
 However, as reported in~\citep{zhou2021deepvit,gong2021vision}, training by classification task (\ie using the global signal of the input sequence) has the over-smoothing problem.
-That means, at the deeper transformer layers, all token representations tend to be identical.
-Such an issue harms the scalability of training vision transformer, especially scaling along depth.
-When we scale to a larger model, we only get a slight improvement or even worse accuracy.
-Recently, \citet{zhou2021deepvit, gong2021vision} show that, when we add special-designed regularization to avoid the ``uniform tokens'' (\ie the over-smoothing problem), it is possible to train deeper transformer on the sequence (image) classification setting.
+That means, at the deeper transformer layers, all token representations tend to be identical~\citep{Brunner2020On}.
+Such issue harms the scalability of training vision transformer, especially the scaling along depth.
+When scaling to a larger model, we only get a slight improvement or even poorer accuracy.
+Recently, \citet{zhou2021deepvit, gong2021vision} show that, when adding special-designed regularization to avoid the ``uniform tokens'' (\ie the over-smoothing problem), it is possible to train a deeper transformer on the sequence (image) classification setting.